 Several varieties of DisplayPort cords are available that are appropriate for different machines:

-• Mini DisplayPort: This is located on compact devices, such as laptops, but also features on MacBooks from Apple.
+- Mini DisplayPort: This port is typically found on compact devices, such as laptops, and is also featured on MacBooks from Apple.

 Cable duration and sign satisfactory

 The cable’s length can affect the signal’s quality, particularly at higher resolutions.
-Consider using active cables or signal extenders for greater distances to maintain communication.
-Passive cables typically have successful short-term performance, but they may become problematic in signal quality with longer cables.
+Consider using active cables or signal extenders to maintain communication over greater distances.
+Passive cables typically exhibit successful short-term performance, but they may become problematic in terms of signal quality with longer cable lengths.

 Evolution of DisplayPort and contemporary standards